cds-snc/notification-manifests/README.md

 Will set the images in the base deployment to use `latest`.

+In production, we use set image hashes directly, take a look at [`env/production/kustomization.yaml`](env/production/kustomization.yaml).

-## Connecting to the database:
+## Connecting to the database

-1. First shell into the `jump-box` container inside the kubernetes cluster (note the `-848d9c6787-p4r2v` suffix will be different):
+1. First shell into the `jump-box` container inside the Kubernetes cluster (note the `-848d9c6787-p4r2v` suffix will be different):
 ```
 kubectl exec -n notification-canada-ca -it jump-box-848d9c6787-p4r2v -- /bin/sh
 ```